-For the fourth consecutive year, the Board of Commissioners continued their commitment of balanced budgeting and world class customer service for the Citizens of Fayette County without an increase in the General Fund property taxes.
-This year's budget calls for a rollback of the General Fund maintenance and operations millage rate resulting in a net savings of \$1.3M for County residents.
-For FY 2017 the projected impact of the operating budget on the fund balance for the General Fund is an increase of \$111K and for the Special Revenue Funds an increase of \$2.4M.
+For the fifth consecutive year the Fayette County Board of Commissioners has continued their commitment to a balanced budget and world class customer service for the Citizens of Fayette County without an increase in the General Fund property taxes.
+This year's FY2018 budget calls for a rollback of the General Fund maintenance and operations millage rate resulting in a net savings of \$2.4M for County residents, cumulative savings to taxpayers of \$13.9M.
+For FY 2018 the projected impact of the operating budget on the fund balance for the General Fund is an increase of \$614K and for the Special Revenue Funds an increase of \$2.9M.
 This year's budget continues the tradition of effective teamwork amongst the County's respective Elected Officials, Constitutional Officers, and Department Heads.

-The adopted FY 2017 budget highlights for the General Fund include the use of assigned fund balance for capital projects to implement a number of capital improvements while maintaining a committed fund balance stabilization fund of \$12.0M, an emergency fund balance of \$2.0M, a \$4.7M non-spendable balance on loans for Stormwater Projects, an assigned fund balance for capital/CIP projects of \$5.9M, leaving an unassigned fund balance of approximately \$4.6M; provides adequate funding for healthcare costs while maintaining health insurance options and retirement plans benefits for its employees.
+The adopted FY 2018 budget highlights, related to the General Fund, include the use of assigned fund balance for capital projects to implement a number of capital improvements while maintaining a committed fund balance stabilization fund of \$12.4M, an emergency fund balance of \$2.0M, a \$3.9M non-spendable balance on loans for Stormwater Projects, an assigned fund balance for capital/CIP projects of \$4.6M, leaving an unassigned fund balance of approximately \$5.3M; provides adequate funding for healthcare costs while maintaining health insurance options and retirement plans benefits for its employees.